-When I compare these builds to what I was suggesting last year, in 2017 we’re placing a bigger priority on the CPU.
-This comes as a result of testing various games where the 4 core i5 simply wasn’t enough.
-That being said, whether or not you need an i7 or an R7 processor might have to do with the games you’re trying to play this year.
-In the long-run, I feel that putting a little extra towards your CPU will allow these computers to have additional longevity.
+When I compare these builds to what I was suggesting last year, in 2018 we’re placing a bigger priority on the CPU.
+This comes as a result of testing various games where 4 core processors simply don’t make the cut.
+That being said, the type of processor you need has to do with more than just that.
+Your graphics card, resolution, and even the games you play should all be considered.
+Still, I feel that putting a little extra towards your CPU will allow this build to have additional longevity.

-Before I get into why we chose certain parts for certain builds, here’s a table with a summary of the parts we’ve used.
-Rest assured, there is a reason for each pick.
-So, if you’d like to know more, see our more detailed explanation below.
+Before I get into why we chose the parts we did, here’s a table with a summary of the parts we’ve used.
+If you’d like to know more, see our more detailed explanation below.
 If all you want to see is our current PC builds, you can take a look at all of our top builds by budget here.

 |$1,250 Ryzen 7 1700 Build||$1,250 Intel i7 Build||$1,500 Ryzen 7 1700 Build||$1,500 Intel i7 Build|